SuperKXT/deployments/deployment-key.md

 ## Add the generated key to SSH config

-1. Go to the ssh folder via command line or via the file explorer.
+1. Go to the ssh folder via command-line or via the file explorer.
 ```bash
 cd /c/Users/Administrator/.ssh
 ```